PedroPA94/recipes-app--trybe/README.md

 #### My main contributions to the project
  - Develop the searchbar
  - Implement the favorite and share buttons
- - Code the recipe in progress page
+ - Code the "recipe in progress" page
  - Create the custom Hook useGetRecipeForDetails
  - Write tests
  - Add CSS, mainly on the recipe details, recipe in progress and profile pages